Conformal anomaly and gravitational pair production: Particle production and effective action

-which takes into account quantum corrections.
-The rate $\Gamma$ has a sense of non-persistence of vacuum due to pair creation~\cite{Schwinger1951,Schwinger:1954zza}.
+which takes into account quantum effects. $\Gamma > 0$ implies non-persistence of vacuum due to pair creation~\cite{Schwinger1951,Schwinger:1954zza}.
+We set $\hbar = c = 1$ everywhere in the article and work in the mostly-plus metric convention $(-,+,+,+)$.

-In our paper, we argue that in {\it conformal} field theories, the pair-creation rate $\Gamma$ in a background gravitational and gauge (electromagnetic or gluon) fields can be related to the conformal (trace) anomaly:
+In our paper, we argue that in {\it conformal} field theories, the pair-production rate $\Gamma$ in background gravitational and gauge (electromagnetic or gluon) fields can be related to the conformal (trace) anomaly:

+where $\avr{T^\mu_{\ \mu}} \equiv \avr{T^\mu_{\ \mu}}_{\mathrm{an}}$ is the anomalous trace of the energy-momentum tensor $T^{\mu\nu}$.
+Notice that Eq.~\eqref{eq_main} implies that the particle production rate $\Gamma$, contrary to the outgoing energy flux $T^{r}_{\ t}$, does not depend on the choice of quantum state due to the state independence of the trace anomaly (for a related discussion, see Refs.~\cite{Balbinot:1999ri, Balbinot:1999vg} as well as a comment below).